UK Online Roulette Guide: How To Play, Odds & Strategy (2026)

 Split

-Placing a chip on the line that divides two adjacent numbers, essentially splitting the wager across both.
-This provides a clean balance between risk and reward without scattering too many chips.
+Placing a chip on the line that divides two adjacent numbers, splitting the wager across both.

 Pays 17:1